oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 follows:

  1. REQUIRED.
-Process and verify the SD-JWT as defined in section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
+Process and verify the SD-JWT as defined in Section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
 For the verification, the `iss` claim in the SD-JWT MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in (#jwt-issuer-metadata)) of the SD-JWT VC issuer.
 A Verifier MAY use alternative